h-joo/life-in-germany/Upon_Arrival.md

 - Volksbank
 - ... and many other banks

-I hear from many different people, but I feel people have their reasons for their dislike and like some banks, so I won't be recommending one bank, but one thing to note that is Sparkasse is a local bank, meaning that you cannot withdraw money from a different regional Sparkasse.
+I hear from many different people, but I feel people have their reasons for their dislike and like some banks, so I won't be recommending one and leave you decide for your own.

 It is usually possible in a bigger branches of these banks to find a person who speaks English, so the language usually isn't a problem.
 The number of branches in your town might also help decide which bank you want to open an account for if you want to withdraw money regulalrly, as I think it has been a bit rarer nowadays, but even just a couple years ago, there were some restaurants and shops that wouldn't accept debit or credit cards so you were forced to use cash sometimes.